From Podman AI Lab to OpenShift AI

 OR

-Select the redhat-ods-applications project, then NetworkingRoutes then open the URL under Location (Figure 2).
+Select the redhat-ods-applications project, then NetworkingRoutes, then open the URL under Location (Figure 2).

 OpenShift web console -> Networking -> Routes highlighted -> Project and Location highlighted.